DelixCA/website/README.md

 <br>
 <br>
 ## Written in
-This Website is written in HTML.
+This Website is written in HTML and CSS.
 <br>
 <br>
 ## FAQ